aghstrategies/TSYS-CiviCRM-support/README.md

 Throughout this example we'll use a WordPress site.
 The installation process may differ slightly for each CMS, but should be relatively similar.

+You can use the companion [video walkthrough](TSYS_CiviCRM_InstallationWalkthrough.mp4) to see many of these steps narrated in action.

+This document illustrates the installation procedures at the time of development.
+These methods may change, so the best source for information on the installation of extensions in CiviCRM are the official documentation pages found here: https://docs.civicrm.org

 # Preparations

 Make sure you have identified the specific website to use, and complete these steps: